 The stories behind inspiring acts of kindness

-The holiday season has always been associated with hope, and this season we’re inspired as we look back on the many acts of kindness and care displayed by Chick-fil-A® Team Members and guests in 2020.
-They proved that a spark of hope can be found in all of us and that even little things can shine through during a challenging year.
-Below are a few of our favorite moments that made us smile this year.
+Chick-fil-A Team Members and guests are continuously proving that a spark of hope can be found in all of us and that even little things can shine through during challenging times.
+Below are a few of our favorite moments that have made us smile recently.

 First-grader stages mini-prom for his beloved nanny